Our Program Mission

 Each year the program selects between 60 and 75 applicants to enroll in courses that are specifically designed to prepare students for engaged learning with and within communities.
 Sharpe Scholars live together in Spotswood Hall (which is designated especially for the program) and work closely with faculty and peer mentors to develop community-based research skills and form action plans for community engagement throughout the year.

-Some scholars advance to completing independent and Honors community-based research in Community Studies.
-All Sharpe and Community Studies are eligible to apply for Sharpe/CMST summer research funding.
+Some scholars advance to completing independent and Honors community-based research.
+All Sharpe and Scholars are eligible to apply for Sharpe summer research funding.

 Check out what Sharpe Community Scholars say they've gained in previous years.